Action on Smoking and Health (ASH) in their 2008 report draw attention to a well-known but nonetheless shocking fact:

 If this rate of reduction of smoking prevalence is sustained, it will take over twenty-seven years until there are no smokers left in the UK.
 And how many people will smoking kill in the meantime?

 I submit we cannot not wait that long.
-Further, in my view it is immoral to let Big Tobacco carry on selling a poisonous – often lethal – product and do nothing to try and close down the tobacco factories.
+Further, in my view it is immoral to let Big Tobacco carry on selling a poisonous – often lethal – product and do nothing to try to close down the tobacco factories.

 Why is it that the Tobacco Controllers, including ASH, apparently regard tobacco as here to stay?
 Do they think there will be riots in the streets if there were moves to ban it?
 Are they afraid this would drive tobacco underground?
 And that if would matter if it did?
 The only result would be a huge reduction in the number of smokers.